MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03b-migrate-sql-server-workloads-azure-sql-database.md

     SELECT 'Address' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[Address];
     ```

-You've successfully performed a selective migration of specific tables from a SQL Server database to Azure SQL Database using Azure CLI and the Azure Database Migration Service (DMS).
-You also learned how to monitor the migration process via the command line.
+You've successfully performed a selective migration of specific tables from a SQL Server database to Azure SQL Database using the Azure Database Migration Service (DMS).
+You also learned how to monitor the migration process through the Azure portal.

 ## Clean up